- Additive Manufacturing Processes

 - Water and Wastewater Treatment

 It took Linde engineers less than three months to develop the project from the initial idea to a functioning prototype.
-Under the motto “I run on hydrogen”, the Linde H2 bike proves that there is a viable alternative to conventional batteries in electric bikes, thus further increasing the appeal of what is already viewed as an environmentally friendly mode of transport.
-Like hydrogen-powered cars, fuel-cell bikes have the dual advantage of a long range and a short refuelling window of just a few minutes.
+Driven by the motto “I run on hydrogen”, the Linde H2 bike proves that H2 respectively fuel cell technology is state of the art and that it is a viable alternative to conventional batteries in electric vehicles such as bikes.
+Like hydrogen-powered cars, the fuel-cell bike has the dual advantage of a long range and a short refuelling window of just a few minutes.
 What is more, they eliminate the need for traction batteries, which come with a limited lifespan and are difficult to dispose of.

-The H2 bike, which Linde will produce as a limited prototype series, runs on sustainable green hydrogen fuel.
+Linde produced a few prototypes of the H2 bike as sample only in the context of a R&D and Marketing project and will not be commercialized any further.
+The bikes run on sustainable green hydrogen fuel.
 The hydrogen can be obtained through the electrolysis of water using wind energy or by reforming biogas.
 The carbon balance of the Linde H2 bike is therefore significantly lower than that of a pedelec where the battery is charged using power of mixed sources drawn from the German energy grid.

 In the past, Linde has proven its technology leadership with developments such as the ionic compressor – an innovative compressor concept enabling state-of-the-art hydrogen fuelling stations.